President of the United States

 You'd think the President could get a nicer set of wheels.

 But what does the President do all day long in that big white house of his?
 Well, his duties are pretty extensive, but we’ll give you the short list.
 The President reads all bills that have been approved by Congress and determines whether they should pass, or whether he’s going to play his veto card.
-He’s the head honcho when it comes to our armed forces – if we go to war, he’s the one that has to fire the first shot (figuratively speaking).
+He’s the head honcho when it comes to our armed forces—if we go to war, he’s the one who has to fire the first shot (figuratively speaking).
 He’s in charge of maintaining international relations with other world leaders.
-That means understanding the histories, stances, objectives and policies of other nations, so that he can maintain peace with our friends and deal with our enemies as needed.
+That means understanding the histories, stances, objectives, and policies of other nations, so that he can maintain peace with our friends and deal with our enemies as needed.
 He is also the head of his party, and therefore responsible for raising funds to protect that party’s interests.
-Although you likely won’t catch him setting up a lemonade stand on the White House lawn.
-He has to balance what large donors want with his own policies and the perception of influence, meaning that he doesn’t just get to collect and then use the dollars raised merely to meet his own agenda.
-Ugh – so much office politics!
+Although you likely won't catch him setting up a lemonade stand on the White House lawn.
+He has to balance what large donors want with his own policies and the perception of influence, meaning that he doesn't just get to collect and then use the dollars raised merely to meet his own agenda.
+Ugh—so much office politics!

 Are you that one-in-a-billion individual who has what it takes to lead our country for 4-8 years?
 To be the top banana, the grand poobah, the big enchilada?
 Are you willing to devote years of your life just to the very possibility that you may be nominated or elected?
 Are you ready to live an absolutely unblemished lifestyle, so that no one can dig up any dirt on you later on down the road?
 (If there is dirt on you, better make sure you’ve packed it down pretty good over whatever it is you’re hiding.)
 Because goodness knows, you can't be taken seriously as a Presidential candidate if you've done anything shady in your past.
 Ahem.
 (Clears throat, adjusts tie, sweats profusely.)

 What?
 He gets nervous when having his picture taken.